MarioMingarro/SppTrend/README.md

 ```
 ### Phase 2: Estimation of the Overall Trend of Responses

-The `overall_trend()` function calculates the Overall Trend (OT) for specified response variables across the entire dataset.
+The `overall_trend()` function calculates the overall temporal trend  for specified response variables across the entire dataset.
 This trend serves as a neutral reference to evaluate individual species' responses.
 It's important to consider potential biases in the data when interpreting the OT.

 ```{r}